ietf-wg-ohai/oblivious-http/draft-thomson-http-binary-message.md

-That is, an indeterminate length consists of a framing indicator, a block of control data that is formatted according to the value of the framing indicator, a header field section that is terminated by a zero value, any number of non-zero-length chunks of binary content, a zero value, and a trailer field section that is terminated by a zero value.
+That is, an indeterminate length consists of a framing indicator, a block of control data that is formatted according to the value of the framing indicator, a header section that is terminated by a zero value, any number of non-zero-length chunks of binary content, a zero value, and a trailer section that is terminated by a zero value.

 Response messages that contain informational status codes result in a different structure; see {{informational}}.